Become a Watch Group Leader

 Where do the viewings take place?

-MFEE will provide access to view the documentary through your web browser.
+Participants watch the films on their own.
+MFEE will provide access to view the documentary through a web browser.